Social Media Crisis Management 101 for Businesses

 Here’s one of the good social media crisis examples: Starbucks

-This example is sparked from a situation that developed at a Philadelphia Starbucks establishment.
+This example is sparked by a situation that developed at a Philadelphia Starbucks establishment.
 The two men involved, Robinson and Nelson were business partners and had arrived early at the Starbucks prior to a meeting on April 12.
 The men were waiting for a colleague before ordering.
 The Starbucks employee asked the men to leave because they hadn’t ordered anything yet.
 The men refused, and the employee decided to call the police to have the men removed from the store.
 The men refused again once police arrived and were eventually arrested and removed from the property.
 Witnesses commented that the men’s associate arrived as the arrest was being made.

-Others in the Starbucks store immediately began documenting the situation and sharing on social media.
+Others in the Starbucks store immediately began documenting the situation and sharing it on social media.
 Many questioned why the two black men had this experience while white individuals who’d been in the same situation had never been challenged in this way.
-The action of offense taken by the Starbucks employee, plus the magnification of the event on social media resulted in a social media crisis management situation on a national scale
+The action of offense taken by the Starbucks employee, plus the magnification of the event on social media, resulted in a social media crisis management situation on a national scale

 starbucks crisis management example